The most important game trailers and announcements of the week at a glance

-On the Header image, from left to right: «Forza Horizon 6», «Ananta», «Call of Duty: Black Ops 7».
+On the Header image, from left to right: «Kaiju Cleanup», «Outward 2», «Join Us».

-Holla, the forest fairy.
-There was a lot going on in the gaming world this week.
-In addition to special livestreams from Kojima Productions, RGG Studio and Playstation, there were heaps of announcements around the Tokyo Game Show.
+After a jam-packed week, things have been a little quieter in the gaming world over the past seven days.
+The Tokyo Game Show is over, as are the big live events from Playstation, Kojima and co.
+Nevertheless, the editorial team has once again carefully selected some exciting trailers and prepared them for you.

 Date: 2026